Black Friday Sale!

 Take a look at what the competition has done with their podcast names — descriptive words, plays on words, branding, etc. — and try to see what works.
 What types of titles do the most popular podcasts in your niche have?
 If you notice a trend, you might have more success with that type as well.

-For example, news podcast names tend to describe their frequency, such as The Daily, Today Explained, or Business Story of the Day.
+For example, news podcast names tend to describe their frequency, such as The Daily, Today Explained, or Politics Weekly UK.
 If you’re planning to start a news podcast, you could consider a similar tactic.

 3. Stick to your content